Canadian units of the War of 1812: Michigan Fencibles

 A small unit of 45 men raised at Fort Mackinac in 1813.
 They served in the west, including at the Siege of Prairie du Chien, and disbanded in 1815.
 The unit supposedly had a uniform of red coats with black facings, but given the distance from regular supply sources and the hard conditions in which it served, it is unlikely that they ever presented a uniform appearance.

 Quasi-military units

-Two militarized bodies (the Indian Deprtment and the Provincial Marine) were in existence before any of the Canadian land units that participated in the war were raised.
+Two militarized bodies (the Indian Department and the Provincial Marine) were in existence before any of the Canadian land units that participated in the war were raised.

 Indian Department

 This consisted of about 100 officers, whose purpose was to act as agents, envoys or interpreters to the various Native tribes and nations (nowadays referred to in Canada as First Nations).

 Many of its personnel took part in actions in which the peoples to whom they were attached participated.
 They were supposed to wear full dress in action, to prevent them being mistaken for Americans by excited warriors (or being taken for "blue-eyed Indians", renegades and rogue fur traders, by American soldiers).
 Indian Department officers were indeed often of mixed Native and European ancestry.
 Some claimed to speak little or no English.

 The most well known victory won by Natives fighting directly under British command was the Battle of Beaver Dams in 1813.